 In addition, being a part of an organization that embraces the importance of mentoring young ladies in the Role Model program continues to be rewarding to witness.
 The collaborative efforts of the Role Model and Scholarship Committees have brought a new dimension in the organization’s efforts to support the family unit.
 NCBW’s dedication to advocate on behalf of the youth includes providing education and career resources vital to young adults and parents.

 The NCBW.
 Bergen/Passaic Chapter intends to continue to provide new and enhanced programs, singularly or through community collaboration, as a testimony to the strides that have been made, the current challenges that impact women, and to ensure attention to disparities impacting African American women and families.
 Some of the current issues include:

 - Status and Updates on HIV/AIDS

-- Decrease health disparities in Weight Management, Diabetes, Hypertension, Heart Disease, Cancer, and Mental Health
+- Health disparities in Weight Management, Diabetes, Hypertension, Heart Disease, Cancer, and Mental Health

 - Affordable Health Care, Equal Pay, and Financial Growth

 - Equity access to Education, and Advanced Education Careers

 We should thank all NCBW members, past and present, who have served in any capacity for the organization.
 Your generous and “Extreme Volunteerism” help forge the road to its place in this society today.